How to Listen

 What is a podcast feed?

-Car – Finally, another of my favorite ways to listen is in my car.
+Car Hookup – One of my favorite places to listen to podcasts is in my car.

 I connect my Android phone to the radio system by connecting a 1/8” TRS x 1/8” TRS cable from my phone to the Aux jack on my dashboard and set the radio to Auxiliary.
 You can find that cable on Amazon or B & H Audio Video.